deepset-ai/haystack-integrations/integrations/ollama.md

 ## Usage

-You can leverage Ollama models through the OllamaGenerator Component
+You can leverage Ollama models through the OllamaGenerator and OllamaChatGenerator Components

 To use an Ollama model for text generation: